Lacinato kale: Description

 Lacinato kale grows 2 to 3 ft tall and has dark blue-green leaves with an "embossed texture"; its taste is described as "slightly sweeter and more delicate" than curly kale and "slightly bitter [and] earthy".
 The lacinato variety is sometimes called dinosaur kale because its bumpy leaves may resemble what dinosaur skin looked like, and perhaps because the unique appearance of the leaves is evocative of primordial flora.
 Because of its taste, it has been called "the darling of the culinary world".

 Preparation and dishes

 Lacinato kale, like most other kale varieties, is usually blanched first, and then sautéed with other, flavourful ingredients; in Campanian cuisine, anchovies are often added.
 It is commonly used in pastas and soups, but can also be eaten raw, in a salad.

 In Tuscan cuisine, lacinato kale is often used in ribollita (literally: "reboiled"), a thick, hearty soup made up of ingredients cooked for a meal the day before.

 In Dutch, it is called (as in German) palmkool or palmkohl, referring to the palm-like shape with the leaves growing from the stem, especially after the bottom leaves are harvested.
 In Swedish and Finnish, it is known as svartkål or mustakaali, meaning 'black cabbage'.

+Lacinato kale, known in Spain as Galician cabbage (berza gallega), is a key ingredient in Galician broth (caldo gallego).
+For this recipe, it is cooked with potatoes, white beans, and pork shoulder.